 Progressive Web Apps use modern web capabilities to deliver app-like user experiences, particularly on mobile devices.
-They evolved from pages in browser tabs to immersive, top-level apps, maintaining the web's low friction at every moment.
+They evolve from pages in browser tabs to immersive, top-level apps, maintaining the web's low friction at every moment.
 Some of the key characteristics of PWAs include:

-- Progressive Work for every user, regardless of browser choice because they're built with progressive enhancement from the start. - Responsive Fit any form factor-desktop, mobile, tablet or whatever is next.
+- Progressive Work for every user, regardless of browser choice because they're built with progressive enhancement from the start - Responsive Fit any form factor, desktop, mobile, tablet, or whatever is next - Connectivity independent Enhanced with service workers to work offline or on low quality networks - App-like Use the app shell model to provide app-style navigation and interactions - Fresh Always up-to-date thanks to the service worker update process - Safe Served via Transport Level Security to prevent snooping and ensure content hasn't been tampered with - Discoverable Are identifiable as "applications" thanks to W3C manifests and service worker registration scope allowing search engines to find them - Re-engageable Make re-engagement easy through features like push notifications.

-- Connectivity independent Enhanced with service workers to work offline or on low-quality networks. - App-like Use the app shell model to provide app-style navigation and interactions. - Fresh Always up to date, thanks to the service worker update process. - Safe Served via Transport Level Security to prevent snooping and ensure content hasn't been tampered with. - Discoverable Are identifiable as "applications" thanks to W3C manifests and service worker registration scope, helping search engines find them. - Re-engageable Make re-engagement easy through features like push notifications. - Installable Enable users to "keep" apps they find most useful on their home screen without the hassle of an app store. - Shareable Easily share via URL and not require complex installation.
+- Installable Allow users to "keep" apps they find most useful on their home screen without the hassle of an app store - Linkable Easily share via URL and not require complex installation